euroscipy/euroscipy_proceedings/papers/murri/murri.rst

   compatibility with the language as implemented in CPython 2.7, and performance speedup.

-  This paper compares the results and experiences gotten by running FatGHol with different Python runtimes: CPython 2.7.5, PyPy 2.1, Cython 0.19, Numba 0.11, Nuitka 0.4.4 and Falcon.
+  This paper compares the results and experiences from running FatGHol with different Python runtimes: CPython 2.7.5, PyPy 2.1, Cython 0.19, Numba 0.11, Nuitka 0.4.4 and Falcon.